 Landscape Design In Phases

-Because of the complexity of the nooks and irregular areas created by the hardscape we agreed with the homeowner to wait until the hardscape completion before finalizing a planting plan on site.
-With the initial hardscape and grade shaping work completed, we began working with the homeowners’ design concept ideas of carrying colorful, deer resistant perennials through from the upper planting areas.
-After much deliberation, the apologetic homeowners rejected the initial plan and requested a simplified, more natural planting plan in hopes of minimizing maintenance work in the new area.
-The homeowner loves maintaining the landscape on the property but realized that this new work added a large area to maintain.
+Because of the complexity of the nooks and irregularities created by the hardscape elements, the homeowners waited until the hardscaping was complete before finalizing a planting plan.
+With the initial hardscape and grade-shaping work completed, we began designing.
+The homeowners wanted to continue the theme of colorful, deer resistant perennials from the upper planting areas to the rest of the landscape.
+After much deliberation, the homeowners decided on a simple, nature-inspired planting plan in hopes of minimizing maintenance work in the new area.

 Planting For Low Maintenance

-After agreeing on a new, low maintenance concept, planting began with the placement of evergreen and deciduous specimen trees and shrubs for height and interest in some of the different nooks created from the hardscape.
+After agreeing on a new, low-maintenance concept, planting began with the placement of evergreen and deciduous specimen trees and shrubs for height and interest in some of the different nooks created by the hardscaping.
 The new design borrowed from the original concept, tying parts of the planting through from the existing landscape around the house.
-Chamaecyparis pisifera filifera ‘Nana Aurea’ are also utilized to frame the new planting area and fill gold color around the house.
-Close to the home and stair from the main level deck, we tied in a few ornamental colorful plants to also match up with the existing landscape.
-Key positioning of the more ornamental plants between the house and stream also helps deter deer from browsing there.
+Chamaecyparis pisifera filifera ‘Nana Aurea’ were used to frame the new planting area and add gold color around the house.
+Close to the home, we tied in a few colorful ornamental plants to match with the existing landscape.
+Key positioning of the ornamental plants between the house and stream help to deter deer from browsing there.

-As plantings progress down the slope, they quickly transition to low maintenance ground cover and start to have a more natural, native feel with only a few ornamental plants like Peony to add seasonal color and height interest.
+As the plantings progressed down the slope, they quickly transitioned to low-maintenance ground covers and a more natural, native feel.
+A few ornamental plants, like peony, add seasonal color and height interest.
 Finally, we transitioned to large swaths of native Carex pensylvanica grass for a beautiful flowing look on the hillside.
-Pockets of Iris siberica ‘White Swirl’ and Iris versicolor follow the stream to mimic a natural look and clusters and masses of ferns pop up in the more wooded areas.
+Pockets of Iris siberica ‘White Swirl’ and Iris versicolor followed the stream to mimic a natural look and clusters of ferns were strategically placed in the more wooded areas.

 Tranquil Beauty The Easy Way

-The homeowners are delighted with the functionality and the finished appearance of the project.
+The homeowners were delighted with the functionality and the finished appearance of the project.
 They were thrilled to see how it all came together, and the project surpassed their expectations in many ways.
-They have been able to keep up with the maintenance as the new plants mature and crowd out the weeds.
+They have been able to keep up with the maintenance as the new plants have matured and crowded out the weeds.
 Level areas in the lakeside landscape permit both enjoyment and ease of maintenance.
-The new direct stairway which is a much safer and easier route for enjoying the lakefront.
-The new surrounding landscape water features are stunning to watch, creating great sensory feelings mimicking nature with the sound of water rushing over falls.
+The new direct stairway is a much safer and easier route for enjoying the lakefront.
+The new surrounding water features are stunning to watch, mimicking nature with the sound of water rushing over falls.
 The streams and the plantings foster a deep sense of peace and tranquility.